 - Enforcing patent rights in U.S. district courts and on appeal

 - Addressing USPTO post issuance proceedings

-To add further value, we help our clients to identify new market opportunities and strategic partners.
+To add further value, our patent attorneys help clients to identify new market opportunities and strategic partners.

 We encourage you to request our schedule of typical patent fees.
 Call us today at (954) 951-0154 to request more information regarding our services.